enjoychallenge/jpad/doc/codestyle.md

-# Rules of code structure
+# Rules for ol3ds code style

 ## Source files for client side
 * Source files for client are located in `src/client`